 Do not include pronouns while writing it in first person.

-Writing the Resume Summary & Key Skills first
+How to Start a Resume Summary & Key Skills

 Your resume summary and key skills should resonate with the proceeding profile.
 You should not ideally include key skills or keywords in your skills and summary which you haven't used in your experiences sections.